toulet/PiRackPower/Readme.md

   - Bip one time
 - **REBOOT** [*Release*] -> **ON**:
   - Power down
-  - Switch on the LED
+  - Switch off the LED
+  - Bip one time
   - Wait a moment
-  - Bip one time
   - Power up
+  - Switch on the LED
 - **REBOOT**:
   - Blink the LED
 - **REBOOT** [*T >= IDLE_TIME + REBOOT_TIME*] -> **POWER_DOWN**: